-Enter any Pennsylvania income tax withheld from federal Forms W-2 or 1099.
+Enter any Pennsylvania income tax withheld from federal Forms W-2, 1099 or W-2G.
 Most estates and trusts will not complete this line.

-However, Pennsylvania income tax withheld on income in respect of a decedent (not taxable for estate or trust income tax purposes, but includable in the value of an estate for inheritance tax purposes) should be included on this line along with any Pennsylvania income tax withheld in error on estate or trust income.
+However, Pennsylvania income tax withheld on income in respect of a decedent (not taxable for estate or trust income tax purposes, but includable in the value of an estate for inheritance tax purposes) should be included on this line along with any Pennsylvania income tax withheld from Pennsylvania Lottery winnings or any tax withheld in error on estate or trust income.
+PA personal income tax withholding is required for all Pennsylvania Lottery cash prizes greater than \$5,000 paid after July 12, 2016.
+If the estate or trust has PA tax withheld included in Box 15 of federal Form(s) W-2G, Certain Gambling Winnings, report the withholding on Line 17 of the PA-41, Fiduciary Income Tax Return.